ketchbrookanalytics/migrate/README.md

 ## Methodology

-`migrate` provides an easy way to calculate absolute or percentage migration within a credit portfolio.
+{migrate} provides an easy way to calculate absolute or percentage migration within a credit portfolio.
 The above image shows a typical credit migration matrix using the *absolute* approach; each cell in the grid represents the total balance in the portfolio at 2020-06-30 that